Video Game Emulators

 Visit Site

 The most popular emulator on OSX.
 It's a multi-system emulator that supports around 30 systems!
 It has a nice and clean UI, too; as expected from the reputation of Mac apps.
 Make sure to check out its wiki for help and to explore all the features available.
-Don't forget that several systems such as PlayStation 1 and Sega CD require the BIOS files to work, which you can download from the Windows tab.
+Don't forget that several systems such as PlayStation 1 and Sega CD require the BIOS files to work, which you can download below in Extras.

 MacScene.net